w3c/wai-curricula/content/content-author/structure.md

 * explain how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand, navigate and process content
 * write titles that describe the purpose of the page
 * provide headings to help users identify the different content sections
-* write clear and meaningful link text to communicate the link purpose
 * employ accessible authoring tools that:
   * support the inclusion of titles, headings, lists, paragraphs, and other content structures
   * produce appropriate markup for content structures